Port Miami

 At this time a year ago, the top five imports were T-shirts, tank tops, knit or crocheted; Sweaters, pullovers, vests, knit or crocheted; Cigars, cigarettes; Insulated wire, cable; and Electrical supplies <1000V.

-By tonnage the top five imports year-to-date are Gasoline, other fuels; Melons and papayas; Unglazed ceramic flags, paving, hearth tiles; Granite, marble, other stones; and Plywood, veneered and laminated wood.
+By tonnage the top five imports year-to-date are Gasoline, other fuels; Unglazed ceramic flags, paving, hearth tiles; Melons and papayas; Granite, marble, other stones; and Natural waters.

 At this time a year ago, the top five by tonnage were Gasoline, other fuels; Unglazed ceramic flags, paving, hearth tiles; Granite, marble, other stones; Various forms of salt; and Furniture, parts.